vharivinay/vharivinay/README.md

 - 🔭 I’m currently seeking out PhD opportunitues in my areas of interest.
 -->
-- 🌱 I’m currently learning Julia for scientific computing.
+- 🌱 I’m currently learning Julia for scientific computing, Processing and the P5js library.
 - 👯 I’m looking to collaborate on projects with modelling and simulations of all kinds of things!
 - 💬 Talk to me about star wars, mass effect, maths and physics!
 - ⚡ Fun fact: Aquaman is supercavitating through water at mach 2!